mayankdutta/programming_basics/ETVX Model.md

 - ibm introduced this model to document their process.
 - each phase in process performs a well-defined task and generally produces an output.
 - combines
-	- entry
+	- entry *inputs that are required.*
-	- task
+	- task *actions to be taken.*
-	- validation
+	- validation *defines the tests & criteria for checking quality of task.*
-	- exit
+	- exit *defines that output that is required.*

 #### Example